sitch-io/feed_builder/README.md

 at ```/var/production/```.
 This will ensure that when the container dies, it will leave behind your feed files to be served by your web server.
 Make sure you remove the container after it's run, or you kick the job off with --rm in the arguments for ```docker run```.
 If not, you'll quickly subscribe the disk in your instance running the Docker engine.
-This takes quite a bit to run.
+This takes quite a while to run.
 See below for details.

-Build it like this: ```docker build -t sitchfeed .``` To recap, this is how you should kick it off, and treat it like a daily cron
+This is how you should kick it off, and treat it like a daily cron
 job:

     docker run -it --rm \
        -e OCID_KEY=$OCID_KEY \
        -e TWILIO_SID=$TWILIO_SID \
        -e TWILIO_TOKEN=$TWILIO_TOKEN \
-       -v /opt/share/www/:/var/production/ \
+       -v /opt/shared/www/:/var/production/ \
-       sitchfeed
+       -v /opt/shared/feed_temp:/var/feed/
+       docker.io/sitch/feed_builder

 While the Docker image itself is a humble <64MB, the running container can use beyond 12.5GB of disk storage and nearly 2GB of RAM as it creates the feed files.
 It seems less than ideal, but without this process the individual download size of the intel feed would be multiple gigabytes per sensor, per feed refresh.
 This is an unfortunate but necessary evil.
+The second mounted volume above, to /opt/shared/feed_temp, can be avoided if you have sufficient space allocated for the Docker container to process the feed files internally.